libbitcoin/libbitcoin-explorer/README.md

 #### Compiling for Testnet

 Currently certain commands cannot work with both the **Test Network** (testnet) and mainnet.
 This is a libbitcoin that restriction will be lifted in a future version.
-In order to work with testnet in the interim the libraries must be recompiled with the testnet option.:
+In order to work with testnet in the interim the libraries must be recompiled with the testnet option:
 ```
   $ ./build.sh --enable-testnet
 ```